ogobrecht/unibar/README.md

 There are three parameters:

 1. value: your bar value
-2. scale: the 100% value
+2. scale: the 100% value for a full bar width, default is 1
-3. widthBlockCharacters: the width of a 100% bar as a number of characters
+3. widthBlockCharacters: the width of a 100% bar as a number of characters, default is 25

 The function returns an object - try it in your browser console: